 Installing over a concrete slab

-- Preparation of the slab: The concrete must be structurally sound, dry (no more than 5.5% moisture content), level and cleaned of waxes, adhesives dust etc.
+- Preparation of the slab: The concrete must be structurally sound, dry (no more than 5.5% moisture content), level and cleaned of waxes, adhesives, and dust.

 - Apply a moisture barrier sealant to the slab to ensure no moisture rises to the surface.

 - It is important to consider the possible risk of sub slab water ingress from surrounding areas.
 A relative humidity & moisture content reading is required prior to installation; please document readings for your records.
-If moisture content is more than 5.5%, please contact us for further advice.
+If moisture content is more than 5.5%, please contact Wild River Timber for further advice.

-- Installation of boards by direct sticking the boards to the slab: Over a prepared slab (see above re: slab preparation).
-Glue the boards with Sika Bond-T55 (J) to the slab using a 3- 6mm notch trowel.
-Spot weight across the floor and weight any hollow or drummy areas to ensure floorboard and sub-floor contact.
+Over a prepared slab (see above re: slab preparation).
+Glue the boards with Sika Bond-T55 (J) or equivalent to the slab using a 3-6mm notch trowel.
+Spot weight across the floor and weight any hollow or drummy areas to ensure floorboard and subfloor contact.

-- Installation of boards onto ply over concrete slab: The minimum thickness of ply which can be used over a slab in order to secret nail is 9mm.
+The minimum thickness of ply which can be used over a slab to secret nail is 9mm.
 Over a levelled slab lay thick polythene sheet as a moisture barrier.
-Overlap each sheet by 150mm and attach the overlaps using a 50mm wide double sided tape.
-Lay the ply over the polythene sheet in the opposite direction (cross laminate) to the intended direction of the floor, for example; place the long length of the ply perpendicular to the direction of the boards.
+Overlap each sheet by 150mm and attach the overlaps using a 50mm wide double-sided tape.
+Lay the ply over the polythene sheet in the opposite direction (cross laminate) to the intended direction of the floor, for example, place the long length of the ply perpendicular to the direction of the boards.
 Attach the sheets to the slab using pre-drill sleeve pins only, at a rate of 28 pins per 2400mm x 1200mm sheet.
 Level ply as necessary by plane or sanding.
 Adhere boards glue Sika Bond-T55 (J) SF applied in either a snake pattern individually to the back of the board or applied by 3-6mm notch trowel to the ply.
 Secret nail every 100-200mm.

-- Installation of boards by direct sticking to slab with acoustic matting: The matting system is a requirement in multi-residential developments to reduce noise transfer.
-Over a prepared slab (see above re: slab preparation) The matting will need to be applied to the slab with Sika Bond-T55 (J) using a 3mm notched trowel and allowed to dry to the manufacturer’s specifications.
-Glue the boards directly to the matting with Sika Bond-T55 (J) also using a 6mm notched trowel.
-Spot weight across the floor and weight any hollow or drummy areas to ensure floorboard and sub-floor contact.
+The matting system is a requirement in multi-residential developments to reduce noise transfer.
+Over a prepared slab (see above re: slab preparation) The matting will need to be applied to the slab with Sika Bond-T55 (J) or equivalent using a 3mm notched trowel and allowed to dry to the manufacturer’s specifications.
+Glue the boards directly to the matting with Sika Bond-T55 (J) or equivalent also using a 6mm notched trowel.
+Spot weight across the floor and weight any hollow or drummy areas to ensure floorboard and subfloor contact.

 Installation over structural timber flooring or existing timber strip flooring

-- Installation over structural timber flooring (eg. Chipboard or Yellow Tongue): Rough sand the timber substrate if joins are peaking or level is greater than 3mm over 3m.
-Glue using Sika Bond-T55 (J) applied in either a snake pattern individually to the back of the board or applied by 3-6mm notch trowel to the ply.
+- Installation over structural timber flooring (e.g. Chipboard or Yellow Tongue): Rough sand the timber substrate if joins are peaking or level is greater than 3mm over 3m.
+Glue using Sika Bond-T55 (J) or equivalent applied in either a snake pattern individually to the back of the board or applied by 3-6mm notch trowel to the ply.
 Secret nail every 100-200mm.

-- We do not suggest the installation of our boards directly over battens, bearers & joists, or as a floating floor.
+- Wild River Timber do not suggest the installation of our boards directly over battens, bearers & joists, or as a floating floor.
 Please call us to discuss further if you have any questions.

 - Caulking: As the boards are engineered, the need for expansion allowances is minimalized.
-We suggest a 3mm gap be left between boards & skirting.
+Wild River Timber suggests a 3mm gap be left between boards & skirting.
 Caulk out the gap in a colour to match the floor or skirting (applicable when floor is installed direct stick only)

 - Transitions: In most cases a 3mm aluminium flat bar is used as a transition between timber and other floor finishes.

-- All Wild River Timber products require an oil finish, in order to preserve and protect the material, therefore it is imperative that all products must be finished with an oil coating.
+- All products require an oil finish, to preserve and protect the material, therefore it is imperative that all products must be finished with an oil coating.

 - Supply list: Vacuum, Recommended floor cleaner, Foam mop, Water, Bucket, Moisture meter, Oil finish, Oil dispenser/Spray bottle, White nylon fleece pad, Rags/Cloths, Buffing machine.

-- Mop the floor with the recommended wood floor cleaner (Whittle waxes floor care) and a foam mop.
+- Mop the floor with the recommended wood floor cleaner and a foam mop.
 Allow the floor to dry completely (typically one to three hours).
 Use a high-quality foam mop and have a bucket of clean water available to clean the mop as you go.

-- It’s best to check the floor with a moisture meter to confirm the floor is dry before proceeding.
+- It is best to check the floor with a moisture meter to confirm the floor is dry before proceeding.

 - Oil is then applied liberally with an oil dispenser or spray bottle.